hackoregon/civic/README.md

 $ yarn test:watch
 ```

-## Working on the component library using Storybook
+## Working on component packages using Storybook

-We are committed to a shared component library.
-This is achieved using the `component-library` package and React Storybook.
+We are committed to using shared component packages.
+This is achieved using the `ui-*` packages and React Storybook.
 Run Storybook with the following command or [view it here](https://hackoregon.github.io/civic/):

 ```bash